danjac/radiofeed-app/README.md

 ## Upgrade

-To upgrade Python dependencies you should install pip-tools https://github.com/jazzband/pip-tools on your local machine (not the DOcker container):
+To upgrade Python dependencies you should install pip-tools https://github.com/jazzband/pip-tools on your local machine (not the Docker container):

 > pip install --user pip-tools